 It is important that all members of our community abide by our norms, including students, staff and parents/guardians.
-If a student feels a norm has been violated, we want to be sure he/she understands how to address the issue appropriately.
+In the event that a student feels a norm has been violated, we want to be sure he/she understands how to address the issue appropriately.
 Whenever a student believes that norm has been violated, they should consider completing the follow steps:

-- Wait he/she until emotionally calm and respectfully speak with the other person in private and outside of instructional time about the issue - Write a respectful letter/note/email to the other person describing concerns
+- □ Wait until emotionally calm and respectfully speak with the other person about the issue - □ Write a respectful letter/note/email to the other person describing concerns - □ Speak with a trusted adult about the issue.

-If, after some or all of these steps have been followed, the issue has not been resolved, the student should address the concern to the staff in the following order:
+If, after some or all of these steps have been followed, the issue has not been resolved, the student should complete a Grievance Form and return it to the counselor or principal.
+The counselor and/or principal will follow up with the student within 24 hours.